NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 Can the Tampa Bay Buccaneers offense overcome Donovan Smith's injury?

 The Buccaneers avoided a catastrophe when left tackle Donovan Smith suffered what appeared to be a major injury during Tuesday's practice.
-According to ESPN.com's Jenna Laine, Smith strained his knee and is expected to miss up the next two to weeks.
+According to ESPN.com's Jenna Laine, Smith strained his knee and is expected to miss the next two to four weeks.

 That means the Buccaneers' blind-side protector may not be ready for the start of the regular season, which places the offense in a predicament.
 Michael Liedtke is the Bucs' backup left tackle for now, per Rick Stroud of the Tampa Bay Times.